-Transformers change high voltage (25kV/15kV/5kV) power into the low voltage (220V/110V) power used in homes and businesses.
-Each transformer serves several homes in the area (typically eight to 12).
+Green or grey boxes often found in front of your house next to the sidewalk.
+Transformers change high voltage power into the low voltage power used in homes and businesses.
+Each transformer serves several homes in the area.

 Underground high voltage cables feed into the transformer, and smaller low voltage cables run to each home or business power meter.

 Crews need room around the transformers so they can inspect and maintain them, and make any necessary repairs.
 Trees and bushes around the transformers pose a safety risk as their limbs may swing into the transformers while crews are working.
 Their roots can also damage the cables and connections.